Map of Love

 Want to join?
-Send us an e-mail to request your invitation to enter the Map of Love workspace.
+Send us an email to request your invitation to enter the Map of Love workspace.
 We will follow-up about the registration with you.
-Once you receive the invitation to our workspace Slack will guide you through a sign-up flow, and after that is complete, you’ll have access to the workspace.
+Once you receive the invitation to our workspace Slack will guide you through a sign-up flow, and after that is complete, you will have access to the workspace.

-Once you’re on-board, the following suggestions may help you to find your way around in our slack space:
+Once you are on-board, the following suggestions may help you to find your way around in our Slack workspace: